Generalised Killing Spinors on Three-Dimensional Lie Groups: Three-dimensional Lie groups

 and the explicit expression of $A$ in \eqref{eq:explicit_A}, one obtains the matrix of $\Ric$ in the basis $(e_1,e_2,e_3)$:

 Using the Jacobi identity, one can easily check that $\Ric$ and $A$ commute. \end{proof}

-As a consequence of Theorem \ref{thm:ricci_A}, there exists a global orthonormal frame of left-invariant vector fields on $G$ which are eigenvectors of both $A$ and $\Ric$.
-This illustrates one of the main features of spin geometry, namely that it reduces curvature calculations from a second-order problem to a first-order one.
+\begin{rem} As a consequence of Theorem \ref{thm:ricci_A}, there exists a global orthonormal frame of left-invariant vector fields on $G$ which are eigenvectors of both $A$ and $\Ric$.
+This illustrates one of the main features of spin geometry, namely that it reduces curvature calculations from a second-order problem to a first-order one. \end{rem}

-For example, consider the case of the Heisenberg group $H_3$, which has Lie algebra $\mathfrak{h}_3 \cong L(3,1)$, with an arbitrary orientation and left-invariant metric.
-We saw -- see Theorem \ref{thm:3dim} and Appendix \ref{app:2}-- that, in this case, the endomorphism $A$ is always symmetric and has two distinct eigenvalues, which give rise to two subbundles $\Xi$ (of rank $1$) and $\Xi^{\perp}$ (of rank $2$) of the tangent bundle of $H_3$.
-The distribution $\Xi^{\perp}$ defines a contact metric structure on $H_3$, and $\Xi$ is the corresponding Reeb distribution.
-And any left-invariant metric on $H_3$ is $\eta$-Einstein.
+For example, consider the case of the Heisenberg group $H_3$, which has Lie algebra $\mathfrak{h}_3 \cong \mathrm{Bian}(\text{II})$, with an arbitrary orientation and left-invariant metric.
+Take $\{Z , E , F \}$ an orthonormal basis of $\mathfrak{h}_3$ as in \eqref{eq:basis_h_2}, satisfying $[E,F]=a Z , \, [E,Z]=[F,Z]=0$, for some $a >0$.
+Identify now the Lie algebra with the space of left-invariant vector fields in the usual way.
+We saw -- see the proof of Theorem \ref{thmm:main} -- that, in this case, the endomorphism $A$ is symmetric and has two distinct eigenvalues, which give rise to two left-invariant subbundles $\Xi = \vecspan\{Z\}$ and $\Xi^{\perp}= \vecspan\{E,F\}$ of the tangent bundle of $H_3$.
+The distribution $\Xi^{\perp}$ defines a contact metric structure on $H_3$, and $\Xi$ is the corresponding Reeb distribution, because $[E,F] \notin \Xi$.
+The matrix of the Ricci endomorphism in this basis is obtained by substituting the structure constants into \eqref{eq:ricci_matrix}, yielding